Graduate Studies in Physics & Astronomy: Frequently Asked Questions

 and the orientation has to be completed.
 It is better to get it done at the beginning.

-You must be registered for the proper number of credits by the first day of classes.
+In principal, the deadline is the first day of classes.
 The exact dates are published each year

 in the academic calendar.